martinprobson/vagrant-hadoop-hive-spark/README.md

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and/or [Docker](https://www.docker.com/)
 2. Download and install [Vagrant](http://www.vagrantup.com/downloads.html).
 3. Clone this repo.
-4. Check the `Vagrentfile` and comment/uncomment the optional components as required (Pig/Sqoop/HBase/Zeppelin/flume).
-5. Check the `scripts/versions.sh` file for the versions of the components.
+4. Optional - Check the `scripts/versions.sh` file for the versions of the components.
 6. In your terminal change your directory into the project directory (i.e. `cd vagrant-hadoop-spark-hive`).
 7. Run `vagrant up --provider=virtualbox` to create the VM using virtualbox as a provider.
 Or run `vagrant up --provider=docker` to use docker as a provider. (**NOTE** *This will take a while the first time as many dependencies are downloaded - subsequent deployments will be quicker as dependencies are cached in the `resources` directory*).
 8. Execute ```vagrant ssh``` to login to the VM.

 # Work out the ip-address of the docker container
 To access the web user interfaces of the various services from your host machine, you need to work out which ip address to connect to.
 To determine this run the following docker commands on the host: -

 ```
 docker container ls